alessiogullotti/OpenGL_Viewer/README.md

 Video Example: https://youtu.be/yuVrAzU-nGY

-#Notes
+# Notes
-Add to additional includes the Libraries/include folder and to additional libraries the Libraries/lib Add also to the linker opengl32.lib
+Add to additional includes the Libraries/include folder and to additional libraries the Libraries/lib.
+Add also to the linker opengl32.lib